 Welcome to my first blog post!

-For those of you who garden, you and I can share numerous reasons of why we enjoy gardening.
+For those of you who garden, you and I can share numerous reasons of why we enjoy vegetable gardening.
 However, if you are someone who doesn’t garden or doesn’t think that you’re good at keeping plants alive, let me explain a few reasons on why I encourage you to consider this for your own home!

 There is something miraculous and satisfying about observing a seed, which looks like nothing interesting, grow into a plant that bears fruit or flowers.
 I am always fascinated by seeds and their potential.
 If you grind them up, they turn into a powder that is dry and dead looking; but add it to soil, give it some sunlight and water, and in a short while you’ll see something green begin to push its way out of the soil and turn into a plant which in turn often produces hundreds of seeds for future plants!
 The seed planting process provides you with satisfaction and heightens your self esteem because you had something to do with it growing!